Overview

 |---|---|---|---|---|

-In production, the merchant typically calls release(), but the function has no caller restriction beyond the configured release condition (EscrowPeriod + Freeze).
+In production, the merchant typically calls capture(), but the function has no caller restriction beyond the configured capture condition (EscrowPeriod + Freeze).
 After the escrow period passes and the payment isn’t frozen, anyone can trigger it.

 An escrow authorization is inherently more work than a raw ERC-20 transfer: it validates payment info, checks fee bounds, locks fees, transfers tokens into escrow, and records state.
 The per-plugin section below shows exactly where the gas goes.